Using OdorXit Products On Baby

 or sweat) and materials containing hydrogen and sulfur, (dust mite bodies, dirt, etc.).
 This

-combination produces mercaptin gas (the same basic stuff they put in
+combination produces mercaptan gas (the same basic stuff they put in

 propane and natural gas to alert you to a gas leak) that smells really bad.
-The difference is that the version of mercaptin gas produced by urea salt is much worse smelling.
+The difference is that the versions of mercaptin gas produced by urea salt are much worse smelling than the ethyl mercaptan use as an orderant in natural gas.

-OdorXit Concentrate works on both stages to permanently block the production of the
+OdorXit Concentrate works on both stages of urine and on scent marking spray to * block the production of the

-undesirable gasses provided that OdorXit comes in direct contact with the
+undesirable gasses provided that OdorXit comes in direct contact with all the

 offending materials.
 Concentrate can be added to detergent, spray on cleaning product and even disinfectants to eliminate the odors as you clean your baby's toys, potty seat, clothes, bedding, play and sleeping areas as well as flooring, walls, carpet and many other surfaces and materials.

-OdorXit Magic, on the other hand, is very easy to use, very fast acting and has a very long residual action measured in days and weeks at which point, the contaminated area needs to be washed anyway, and more Magic applied.
+OdorXit Magic, on the other hand, is very easy to use, very fast acting and has a very long residual action measured in days and weeks at which point, more Magic should be applied.
+This works really well in cases where you can't get to the contaninated area like the inside of a wall that has a dead mouse or rat stinking to high heaven.

 To remove most odors from washable clothing, simply add